open-contracting/standard/docs/guidance/map/organizational_units.md

 The organizational hierarchy dataset describes the relationship between the faculty and the university.
 It uses the same organization identifiers as the OCDS dataset.

-Users can use the organization identifiers to join the dataset and identify the university's contracting processes.
+Users can use the organization identifiers to join the datasets and identify the university's contracting processes.

 ```{csv-table-no-translate}
 :header-rows: 1